 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes more technologically advanced.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be especially useful as equipment becomes more technologically advanced.

-Another key perk of working in HVAC is little to no student debt.
+Another key perk of working in HVAC is next to no student debt.

-A Daily Schedule as an HVAC Technician
+Your Day-to-Day Schedule as an HVAC Technician

 As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Some jobs might take longer than others, so the number of calls on a given day could vary considerably.
+Certain jobs may require more time than others, so the number of calls you can go on may vary.

-As stated previously, you should be comfortable working outdoors in inclement weather as well as in difficult-to-reach places.
-If you work in a customer-facing role, strong customer service skills are always useful.
+Like we mentioned earlier, you should expect the occasional job in severe weather as well as in difficult-to-reach places.
+For roles assisting customers, strong customer service skills are always a positive.

-Do HVAC Careers Offer Good Salaries??
+Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-In addition to owning your own business, there are several other career opportunities.
+In addition to owning your own business, there are other paths for career advancement.
 These include:

 - HVAC manager, $72,515 average salary